 Lorelei was created by Walt Simonson and first appeared in Thor #337 in 1983.

 Debuting in Walt Simonson's acclaimed run on Thor, Lorelei was a major recurring character throughout his run and the main love interest for Thor.
 The character has been sparingly used since Simonson's run on Thor ended with Thor #382 in 1986.
 Briefly returning to Thor in 1989 for the War of the Gods storyline, she was killed a few issues later.
 She has returned several times as a spirit and has since been laid to rest again.
 Her most recent appearance was in 2001's Defenders series by Kurt Busiek and Erik Larsen where she had returned to life without explanation.
-She has not been seen since.
+In 2014 she reappeared again as a recurring character in Loki: Agent of Asgard.

 Major Story Arcs